SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/TableParameterChanges/ReplaceDisplayColumnByNaming.md

 uid: ReplaceDisplayColumnByNaming
 ---

-# Replace display column by naming
+# Replace displayColumn by naming

-Replacing the display column by naming in a table is considered a major change.
+Switching from using *displayColumn* to naming in a table is considered a major change.

-The usage of *displayColumn* by itself does not make the driver incompatible with *Cassandra*.
-That is true if the *displaycolumn* value changes.
+The usage of *displayColumn* only makes the protocol incompatible with Cassandra if the *displaycolumn* value changes.

-The *displaycolumn* value is used for storing the trend (and alarming keys), when a *displaycolumn* updates it breaks the link to the trending/alarm history.
+The *displayColumn* value is used for storing the trend (and alarm keys).
+When a display column is updated, this breaks the link to the trend/alarm history.

 ## Impact